Faruk Nafiz Çamlıbel

 Faruk Nafiz Çamlıbel (18 May 1898 – 8 November 1973) was a leading Turkish poet, author and later politician.
+He is one of the Five Syllabists.
+Together with Behçet Kemal Çağlar, he wrote the lyrics of the Tenth Anniversary March.
+He served as a member of parliament for Istanbul during the 8th, 9th, 10th, and 11th terms of the Turkish Grand National Assembly (TBMM).

 Biography

 Faruk Nafiz Çamlıbel was born in Istanbul, Ottoman Empire, on 18 May 1898.
 His mother, Fatma Ruhiye, was the daughter of a merchant named Necati Bey and his father, Süleyman Nazif Bey, who served as a public servant at the Ministry of Forestry.
 Faruk Nafiz graduated from Bakırköy Secondary School and Hadika-i Meşveret High School.
 Having studied medicine for a while, he quit his education and decided to work in the newspaper Ati.
 From 1919 to 1920 he was among the contributors of Büyük Mecmua which was a magazine supporting the Independence War.
+He was among the contributors to the women's magazine Süs between 1923 and 1924.

 From 1946 to 1960 Faruk Nafiz was a member of the Turkish Parliament for the Democrat Party.
 Following the military coup on 27 May 1960 he was arrested together with other members of the party.
 He was imprisoned in Yassıada and was then transferred to Kayseri and was released from the prison without any charge after sixteen months.

 Faruk Nafiz Çamlıbel died on board on 8 November 1973 and buried at Zincirlikuyu cemetery on 11 November.